rebecca-aston/creatures-web-app-simple/README.md

 4. The "theme_color" will set the color of the app bar in standalone and mimimal-ui mode.
 5. Read more about webmanifests [here](https://web.dev/add-manifest/?utm_source=devtools).

+NOTE: If you make changes to your webmanifest, you might need to uninstall and reinstall your app on your device to see the changes.